Gardez L'Eau by Enam Gbewonyo

 God's House Tower, Town Quay Road, Southampton, SO14 2NY

-We’re delighted to be welcoming a unique new artwork by acclaimed British-Ghanaian textile and performance artist, Enam Gbewonyo, exploring the history of God’s House Tower, one of Southampton’s most important monuments.
+God’s House Tower presents a unique artwork by acclaimed British-Ghanaian textile and performance artist, Enam Gbewonyo, exploring the history of GHT, one of Southampton’s most important monuments.

 Gardez L’Eau draws on themes of trade, travel, colonialism and piracy; and uses materials from God’s House Tower’s past to create a sculpture that runs through the entirety of the building.